Untold Stories... The Trailblazing Women of St… | St James's London

 It wouldn’t be an article about St James’s influential women if we didn’t mention the driving force behind Café Murano, chef Angela Hartnett.
 Serving some of the best Italian food in London, you can also learn how to create one of their food-waste-friendly recipes online.

 The classical writers, George Eliot (pen name of Mary Anne Evans) and Virginia Woolf both spent countless hours working on their masterpieces in St James’s Square’s London Library.
 As fate would have it, this same square was also home to Countess Ada Lovelace, the phenomenal woman regarded worldwide as the first computer programmer.
-Discover the blue plaque which marks her former home as well as other notable St James’s residents on a walking history tour.
-Virginia Woolf enthusiasts can also follow in Clarissa Dalloway's footsteps with a trip to Hatchards, London's oldest bookshop.
+Discover the blue plaque that marks her former home as well as other notable St James’s residents on a walking history tour.
+Virginia Woolf enthusiasts can also follow in Mrs Dalloway's footsteps by taking a trip to Hatchards, London's oldest bookshop.

 For more updates from St James’s neighbourhood, follow @StJamesLondon and sign up to our newsletter below.